PGSafarik/FoxGHI/README.md

  * Window.EnableBorder - Enables/disables bordering of the window with a thin black line
  * Window.SelfControl - Enables/disables the window state management
  * Window.WMControl - Enables/disables Window manager framing (including window status handling)
- * Header.EnableColorize - Enables/disables coloring of the Header bar and its children
+ * Header.EnableColorize - Enables/disables GUI coloring of Header bar child
+ * Header.BaseColorOffset - Sets the amount of dimming of the header bar bass color (in %).
+The range is from 0 - 100, with 0 disabling dimming.
+The default setting is 20.
  * Header.TitleFont - Uses the set font to display the title bar, if enabled
  * Header.SubTitleFont - The specified font will be used to display the additional text of the main title, if enabled and set.